Licensed Yacht BrokersYachts for SaleIzumi - PALMER JOHNSON FOR SALE

 Security and safety equipment

-Safety begins with awareness, delivered by an alarm system with monitors in the pilothouse, crew lounge and engine room tracking bilge, fire and tank capacities, and supported by four CCTV cameras for real‑time visibility.
-Fire protection includes a deluge system for the garages, an engine room system using NOVEC agent and fire dampers on engine room intake and exhaust vents.
-A complete safety plan, four life rings, a flare kit with six rocket flares, adult and child life jackets, portable fire extinguishers and a line‑throwing device ensure readiness for every eventuality.
+An integrated alarm system with dedicated monitors in the pilothouse, crew lounge, and engine room oversees bilge conditions, fire detection, and tank capacities, while four CCTV cameras provide continuous monitoring.
+Fire protection is comprehensive, featuring a deluge fire system for the garages, a NOVEC-type engine room fire system, and fire dampers on the engine room intake and exhaust vents, complemented by portable fire extinguishers throughout.
+Safety equipment includes four life rings, a flare kit with six rocket flares, a line throwing device, and both adult and child life jackets, all supported by a clearly documented safety plan.

 Crew quarters